wrcsri/FoodyCookBook/README.md

 # Getting Started

-Implemented in MVC Design Pattern
+Implemented in MVC Design Pattern.

-Used JSONDecoder
+Used JSONDecoder.

-Used HttpUtility
+Used HttpUtility.

 API From https://www.themealdb.com/

+# Author

+Srikanth Palle